 About Fall Webworms

-Like tent caterpillars, webworms enjoy eating the leaves off of trees after they hatch.
+Like tent caterpillars, fall webworms enjoy eating the leaves off of trees after they hatch.
 However, they’re eating leaves at the end of the season, when the leaves have already done their job and are dying off anyway.
-That means the trees are generally unharmed and will grow back just fine next year.
+The trees are generally unharmed and will grow back just fine next year.
 Of course, if you have a very small tree or really hate the look of the webs, it could still be a problem.

 They are not picky eaters.
-Webworms can be found in over 90 species of deciduous trees!
+You can find fall webworms in over 90 species of deciduous trees!

 In case you’re wondering, full-grown moths are almost fully white up here when we see them.
 Further south, they have more brown spots.

 So, what can you do about them?
-Well, like tent caterpillar nests, they can be cut from the tree and set on fire.
+Well, like tent caterpillar nests, you can cut the affected branches from the tree and set them on fire.
 Always a good time, but if you don’t want to worry about accidentally starting a backyard tent inferno, there are better options.

 If you want it gone pronto, you can remove it pretty easily yourself.
 Just like spider webs, you can grab a stick and make caterpillar cotton candy out of it.
 After you’ve gotten all the webbing and webworms out of the tree, you can make an offering out of it for the birds.
 The birds are big fans, in fact, there’s one out pecking at a web in our apple tree as I write this.

 If you don’t want to wait for birds, you can dump your fuzzy stick in a bucket of soapy water.

 It’s not a good idea to try using pesticides on them.
 Apparently, the web won’t let pesticides through to kill them, and the other methods are more effective.

 Hopefully, you can now make an informed decision on how to deal with fall webworms!
 If you’d like to learn more scientific facts about them, check out this article.